 You may or may not have heard about this phenomenon.
 Basically, it uses a stationary object (often a building) and projects a 3D video onto it, combines it with sound and creates an awesome experience.
 Because the scale is so large and the 3D experience can be so realistic, it can gain a lot of attention and generate heaps of buzz.
 Below is a video of one of the only examples I can recall in Sydney (or Australia, for that matter), which was part of the Vivid Sydney festival last year.

 You can also see 10 examples of Projection Mapping from around the world courtesy of Mashable.

-This one is relatively new at the moment but there have been a few great campaigns I’ve come across that have used it.
-By integrating the Xbox Kinect technology into interactive marketing campaigns a truly interactive experience is created.
-What these campaigns can do is react to the movement of people who are interacting with them – even perhaps just walking by – which clearly encourages attention, engagement and generates buzz and PR.
-Digital Buzz Blog offers a number of examples of Kinect campaigns, including the video below.
+This one is relatively new at the moment, but there have been a few great campaigns I’ve come across that have used it.
+By integrating the Xbox Kinect technology into interactive marketing campaigns, a truly interactive experience is created.
+What these campaigns can do is react to the movement of people who are interacting with them – even perhaps just walking by – which clearly encourages attention and engagement and generates buzz and PR.
+Digital Buzz Blog offers a number of examples of Kinect campaigns.

 Is your company using any of these social media and technological trends to improve its digital/interactive marketing?
 No longer should we be focusing our efforts on one-way static advertising.
 The opportunity (and challenge) is to get people to want to interact with our messaging – not passively tolerate it as it interrupts their day.
 Social media and technology are giving us the tools we need to involve our customers in our business, make it easier for them to reach out to us, to buy from us and to experience our marketing in a much more interesting and interactive way.
 So what are you waiting for, Australians?
 Get on it.